 Fair Carbon has developed a Mangrove Biodiversity tool which predicts which terrestrial species may be found in different areas.
 This information is important both for conservation organisations aiming to protect mangroves, and for developers of blue carbon projects to understand how their activities may potentially impact endangered species.

-The sturdy root systems provide services for aquatic and terrestrial species and coastal communities.
-During storms and floods, the roots and trees act as natural barriers against storm surges, decreasing wave energy and protecting human settlements from severe damage.
+The sturdy root systems provide services for coastal human communities too.
+During storms and floods, the roots and trees act as natural barriers against storm surges, decreasing wave energy and protecting settlements from severe damage.
 The stabilization of soil by the roots of the trees inhibits additional sediment loss.
 Without mangrove forests along coastlines, coastal erosion is accelerated and often compounded by the steady creep of sea-level rise.
 Mangroves are also a source of food, building materials, firewood, medicines, teas, and dyes, or may have significant cultural value.

 Despite the plethora of benefits mangrove forests provide to coastal communities and biodiversity, they are under threat around the world.
 Over half of the world’s mangroves have been destroyed (32 million hectares), and current mangrove loss continues at a 1% decline each year.
 Mangrove restoration is an essential mechanism to combat loss, promote biodiversity, and protect local communities.
 The global community must act together to slow the decline and implement community-focused restoration.